Discord4J/Discord4J/README.md

 In such an event, please contact me or submit a pull request.

 ## Pull requests
 No one is perfect at programming and I am no exception.
-If you see something that can be improved, please feel free to submit a pull request!
+If you see something that can be improved, please read the [contributing guildelines](https://github.com/austinv11/Discord4J/blob/master/.github/CONTRIBUTING.md) and feel free to submit a pull request!

 ## Other info
 More information can be found in the [docs](http://austinv11.github.io/Discord4J/docs.html).